A Study in Temperament

 1905 in McClure's Magazine

 Brief lights, big city

 "Paul's Case" may or may not be Willa Cather's best short work, but it is her best known.
-Mainly because for many years it was the one story she allowed to appear in anthologies.
+For many years it was the one story she allowed to appear in anthologies.

 It is a very good story.
-But when you read it along with her other stories and novellas, you find it—and perhaps "A Wagner Matinee"—stand near the end of her early, self-consciously literary period and before she adopted in the short form her later more relaxed, sprawling and engaging works.
+But when you read it along with her other stories and novellas, you find it—and perhaps "A Wagner Matinee"—stand near the end of her early, self-consciously literary period, before she adopts a more relaxed, sprawling and engaging approach in her short works.

-In the latter story though, there are hints that the captivating life of sophistication may be somewhat illusory.
+There are hints, though, that the captivating life of sophistication may be somewhat illusory.
 Paul may be intensely happy with his eight days of high living in the big city but the reader picks up through Cather's writing that this is a rather superficial—and certainly temporary—experience.
 Paul, however, would rather die than go back to his previous dull life.

 Cather's early stories are psychological portraits, comparable to Henry James's stories, as the pretentious subtitle "A Study in Temperament", which is sometimes used, might indicate.
 And as with James's characters, Paul's psychology in Cather's story is presented somewhat ambiguously.
 This has given rise to competing analyses of the character by critics over the years.

 Paul may be homosexual, some have said, as he shows no interest in women and becomes close to another young male in New York.
 His manner and his obsession with appearing cultivated make him similar to characters in the works of Oscar Wilde, who is thought to have been an influence on Cather's early writing.

 Other theories hold that Paul suffers various disorders, including autism, narcissism and post-traumatic stress.